huggingface/diffusers/examples/dreambooth/README_sdxl.md

 accelerate config default
 ```

-Or if your environment doesn't support an interactive shell e.g. a notebook
+Or if your environment doesn't support an interactive shell (e.g., a notebook)

 ```python
 from accelerate.utils import write_basic_config